benaubin/WhoseNews/readme.md

 So - Comcast is investing in a company that is writing about Google Fiber.

 You should at least know about this, right?
-Yeah, if you are willing to do **a lot** of Googling, and Vox Media makes it a lot easier then most:
+Yeah, if you are willing to do **a lot** of Googling (or exploration using CrunchBase).

-1. The Verge ownership
-2. Vox Media
-3. Read to the button of their site, and look at their investors

-That's 3 steps, and not something you are going to do every time you read an article.
-That's triples the time you spend reading!!
+That's a lot and not something you are going to do every time you read an article.
+That multiplies the time you spend reading!
 You aren't going to do that.
 So this extension comes in!
 We'll let you know who owns the site you are reading (on The Verge?
 We'll let you know it's Vox), highlight potential conflicts of interest (like a competing businesses mentioned), and